 Keywords: up to 6 keywords (to facilitate indexing and online searching) should be provided, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, "and," "of").
 Only abbreviations firmly established in the field may be eligible.
+The words that appear in the title should not be used.

-Text: The text may contain: Introduction, Theoretical part (if necessary), Experimental, Results and Discussion and Conclusion.
+Text: The text may contain an introduction, Theoretical part (if necessary), Experimental, Results and Discussion, and Conclusion.
 It should clearly convey the purpose of the study, the approach, and the key findings.
 Footnotes, if any, should be identified with superscript Arabic numbers.
 Indicate references in the text using numerals in square brackets in order of appearance (for instance, [1,2,3-6]).
 Indicate approximate locations of tables and figures directly in the electronic text.
 Authors should distinguish clearly between main and subsidiary headings.
 Headings should not be numbered.
+Equation editor objects are not allowed within paragraphs.